-What they have discovered is interesting; when earthworms burrow tunnels, or roots grow, they make a specific noise which shows a meaningful connection back to root and worm activities.
+They have discovered that when earthworms burrow tunnels or roots grow, they make a specific noise that shows a meaningful connection back to root and worm activities.

-The visual measurements and acoustic ones were compared to evaluate this hypothesis by comparing two different corn planted soil structures in which earthworms were allowed to burrow their own ways.
-The divergence of those soils was, while one of them filled with loamy soil, another one was sandy soil-filled glass cells.
+The visual measurements and acoustic ones were compared to evaluate this hypothesis by comparing two different corn-planted soil structures in which earthworms were allowed to burrow their own ways.
+The divergence of those soils was, that while one of them was filled with loamy soil, another one was sandy soil-filled glass cells.

 According to the recorded acoustic emissions, which were sent in the form of 1-100kHz frequency wawes by piezoelectric sensors, those sound waves were generated when small grains of soil rub against each other by the movements of worms – which is impossible to be heard by humans.